Operadic actions on long knots and 2-string links: Operads

-\begin{Defn} Two little $n$-cubes are said to be \emph{almost disjoint} if the interiors of their images are disjoint.
-The space of $k$ little $n$-cubes $\cubes{n}(k)$ is the subspace of $\overcubes{n}(k)$ consisting of pairwise almost disjoint little $n$-cubes.
+\begin{Defn} Two little $n$--cubes are said to be \emph{almost disjoint} if the interiors of their images are disjoint.
+The space of $k$ little $n$--cubes $\cubes{n}(k)$ is the subspace of $\overcubes{n}(k)$ consisting of pairwise almost disjoint little $n$--cubes.
 We still set $\cubes{n}(0)$ to be the one point space.
-Operadic compositions in the overlapping little cubes operad preserve the property of being almost disjoint so the subspaces $\cubes{n}(k)$ forms a sub-operad $\cubes{n}$ called the little $n$-cubes operad. \end{Defn}
+Operadic compositions in the overlapping little cubes operad preserve the property of being almost disjoint so the subspaces $\cubes{n}(k)$ forms a suboperad $\cubes{n}$ called the little $n$--cubes operad. \end{Defn}

+\begin{Rem} Budney defines in this article \cite{BudneySplicing} an operad $\cubes{n}^\prime$ which he calls ``the operad of overlapping little $n$--cubes''.
+The resemblance with our terminology for $\overcubes{n}$ is only coincidental.
+The two objects are not equivalent (Budney's $\cubes{n}^\prime$ is equivalent to $\cubes{n+1}$, while $\overcubes{n}$ has contractible underlying spaces).
+The operad $\cubes{n}^\prime$ does not appear in this article, so there should be no confusion. \end{Rem}

 We conclude this paragraph by taking a look at the operad $\pi_0 \cubes{n}$.
-Given $k$ little $n$-cubes $L \in \cubes{n}(k)$, restricting $L$ to the center of each cube leads to an injective map $\{1, \dots, k\} \cof J^n$, i.e an element of the configuration space $\conf_k(J^n)$.
-Conversely, given $k$ points $\u{x}$ in $\conf_k(J^n)$, one gets an element of $\cubes{n}(k)$ by considering the identical cubes centered at $\u{x}$ whose size is the maximal size that keeps them almost disjoint.
+Given $k$ little $n$--cubes $L \in \cubes{n}(k)$, restricting $L$ to the center of each cube leads to an injective map $\{1, \dots, k\} \cof J^n$, ie an element of the configuration space $\conf_k(J^n)$.
+Conversely, given $k$ points $\ulx$ in $\conf_k(J^n)$, one gets an element of $\cubes{n}(k)$ by considering the identical cubes centered at $\ulx$ whose size is the maximal size that keeps them almost disjoint.
 Intuitive straight line homotopies show that these two maps are homotopy inverses, so that the homotopy type of $\cubes{n}(k)$ is the one of $\conf_k(J^n)$.
 In particular, when $n>1$, each $\cubes{n}(k)$ is path connected so $\pi_0\cubes{n}=\Com$ from Example \ref{Comm}.
 The free algebras over this operad are the free commutative monoids.
 In dimension $1$, the isotopy classes of $\cubes{1}(k)$ are indexed by the orderings of $\{1, \dots, n\}$, so $\pi_0\cubes{1}=\As$ from Example \ref{Ass}.
-The free $\As$-algebras are the free non-commutative monoids. \\
+The free $\As$--algebras are the free monoids.

-\subsection{The Operad $\SCL$}
+\subsection{The operad $\SCL$}

-We go through the construction of the Swiss Cheese operad for links $\SCL$.
-It a $4$-colored operad that is also defined in terms of little cubes.
-This terminology is motivated by the fact that $\SCL$ restricts to the $2$-colored Swiss-Cheese operad on several pairs of colors.
-We then conclude by investigating the operad of components $\pi_0\SCL$. \\
+We go through the construction of the Swiss-cheese operad for links $\SCL$.
+It is a $4$--colored operad that is also defined in terms of little cubes.
+This terminology is motivated by the fact that $\SCL$ restricts to the $2$--colored Swiss-cheese operad on several pairs of colors.
+We then conclude by investigating the operad of components $\pi_0\SCL$.